Efritch/world-happiness-v-education-group-one/README.md

 It is worth noting that the Sustainable Development Solutions Network ranked happiness in 2019 on six categories, none of which directly referred to education.
 Had the happiness index included a measure on access to public education or average education level, then we would have expected a stronger correlation.

+## Steps for Running:

+1. Run the SQL Schema titled schema.sql - this will create your basic table setup.
+2. Using Jupyter Notebook, run the file titled pandas_etl.ipynb - this will load the data into our SQL database and give us something to work with.
+3. Run the SQL query file titled queries.sql - these queries can be run individually to find specific information from the dataset.

 -----
 ETL Project for Butler Data Bootcamp